How long does ceramic coating last?

 Can I focus just on ceramic coating and skip the other Polar Tint services?

-No. Polar Tint requires operators to offer the complete six-line service stack — that's how the unit economics work.
-Operators who push only one line see materially lower P&L performance.
+No. Polar Tint's franchise agreement requires operators to offer the complete six-line service stack.
 The stacking strategy (lead with the customer's primary ask, add adjacent services to the same ticket) is core to the model.
+Financial performance is disclosed in FDD Item 19.

 How do I apply for a Polar Tint franchise focused on ceramic coating?